gonzajf/java-bites/src/main/java/OCP Study Guide/chapter-03.md

 ```

 With a lower bound, we are telling Java that the list will be a list of String objects or a list of some objects that are a superclass of String.
 Either way, it is safe to add a String to that list.

+## Using Lists, Sets, Maps, and Queues

+A *collection* is a group of objects contained in a single object.
+The *Java Collections Framework* is a set of classes in java.util for storing collections.
+There are four main interfaces in the Java Collections Framework:

+1. List: an ordered collection of elements that allows duplicate entries.
+Elements in a list can be accessed by an *int* index.
+2. Set: a collection that does not allow duplicate entries.
+3. Queue: a collection that order its elements in a specified order for processing.
+4. Map: a collection that maps keys to values, witho no duplicates keys allowed.
+The elements in a map are key/value pairs.